mmudado/monitor-process.py/README.md

 # monitor-process.py

 This script is intended to check if a given process is running by using pgrep to retrieve its PID from process name.
-If the PID is absent, it runs a script.
+If the PID is absent, it runs a script provided by the user to start the process again.

 ## Purpose of the script